Gavith/Scroll-Animation/README.md

 # Demo --> https://gavith.github.io/Scroll-Animation/

-## I use chatGPT, Google developer tool, claudeAI and some AI tool for develop this.
+## This very simple web project.And I use pure javascript, css and html to make this.